microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 Since the connections are not established during project provisioning, the endpoint - **Azure Resource Manager** needs to be created manually.

-1. **Azure Resource Manager Service Endpoint**: Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA).
+1. **Azure Resource Manager Service Endpoint**: Defines and secures a connection to a Microsoft Azure subscription, using Service Principal Authentication (SPA).

    * In the Azure DevOps, navigate to the **Project Settings** and click on **Service connections** followed by  **+ New service connection** button.
 Select the **Azure Resource Manager** and specify the **Connection name**, select the **Subscription** from the dropdown and click on the **OK** button.
 This endpoint will be used to connect the **Azure DevOps** and the **Azure**.

      You will be prompted to authorize this connection with Azure credentials.
-Disable pop-up blocker in your browser if you see a blank screen after clicking the OK button, and retry the step.
+Disable pop-up blocker in your browser if you see a blank screen after clicking the OK button, and please retry the step.

-     {% include tip.html content= "If your subscription is not listed or to specify an existing service principal, click the link in the dialog which will switch to manual configuration mode and follow the [Service Principal creation](https://blogs.msdn.microsoft.com/devops/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/){:target=\"_blank\"} instructions." %}
+     {% include tip.html content= "If your subscription is not listed or to specify an existing service principal, click on the link in the dialog which will switch to manual configuration mode and follow the [Service Principal creation](https://blogs.msdn.microsoft.com/devops/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/){:target=\"_blank\"} instructions." %}

      ![azureendpoint](images/azureendpoint.png)